web-illinois/illinois_framework_project/README.md

 # Illinois Framework Project

-This is a [Composer](https://getcomposer.org/)-based installer for the [Illinois Framework Drupal distribution](https://github.com/web-illinois/illinois_framework_profile).
-It is intended to be used on the UIUC cPanel instance at https://web.illinois.edu.
-For information about what content types and modules are included, please check out the [Illinois Framework Drupal distribution repository](https://github.com/web-illinois/illinois_framework_profile).
+This is a [Composer](https://getcomposer.org/)-based installer for the [Illinois Drupal Framework distribution](https://github.com/web-illinois/illinois_framework_profile).
+It is intended to be used on the University of Illinois cPanel instance at https://web.illinois.edu.
+For information about what content types and modules are included, please check out the [Illinois Drupal Framework distribution repository](https://github.com/web-illinois/illinois_framework_profile).
 This distribution is maintained by the [Illinois WIGG-Drupal group](https://webtheme.illinois.edu/about/drupal/).
 An example site that showcases the features of this distribution can be found at [https://drupal.webtheme.illinois.edu/](https://drupal.webtheme.illinois.edu/).

 ## Prerequisites